feltcute/ModdingDocsMGD/Doc/GettingStarted/MakingAMod.rst

 ``"Description":`` can be left empty, as it also isn't used by CardTypes of Shopping.

-``"requires":`` and ``"requiresEvent":`` are capable of limiting a Players access to an Event depending on if they do or do not meet the conditions given.
+``"requires":`` and ``"requiresEvent":`` are capable of limiting Player access to an Event depending on if they do or do not meet the conditions given.
 These can also be skipped and left alone this time.

 ``"Speakers":`` is unique, as its structure contains other keys.